halidaee/debug_help/README.md

 ## How to check for a data run

-If the job runs to completion, the log file should look like the following:
+If the job runs to completion, the log file should look like the following, where the internal loop ran successfully 25 times: